johnshearing/bioelectocracy/README.md

       > * And the second is like unto it, Thou shalt love thy neighbor as thyself.
       > * On these two commandments hang all the law and the prophets.
       * This is not two great commandments, this is the one great commandment given in two different ways (And the second is like unto it)
-      * It was given to us twice so that we would understand that loving the collective intelligence next to us is how we love the greatest collective intelligence(God).
+      * It was given to us twice so that we would understand that loving the collective intelligence right next to us is how we love the greatest collective intelligence(God).
       * We love the entire collective (God) when we care for our neighbors.
-      * The above indicates:
       * We are told to love our neighbors **as** ourselves.
         * Not "like" ourselves but "as" ourselves - as if we can not distinguish between our neighbor's and ourselves.
-          * In [The Parable Of The Good Samaritan](https://johnshearing.github.io/bible_passages_where_jesus_speaks/#Who_Is_My_Neighbor_And_What_Do_You_Mean_By_Love), Jesus uses the word "compassion" to describe what The Good Samaritan was feeling for the injured man.
+        * In [The Parable Of The Good Samaritan](https://johnshearing.github.io/bible_passages_where_jesus_speaks/#Who_Is_My_Neighbor_And_What_Do_You_Mean_By_Love), Jesus brings even more clarity to The One Great Commandment.
+Jesus uses the word "compassion" to describe what The Good Samaritan was feeling for the injured man.
 The word "compassion" means to suffer with.
         * This is very similar to [what Levin describes in this video](https://youtu.be/sViUqqkuTkA?si=G5iRplqEkWeb7MIT&t=1399) where cells work together because their minds are electrically coupled together.
 The cells in our bodies truly cannot differentiate themselves from other cells.
 So when one cell is being stressed, the other cells think they are being stressed and so respond to help.
 Cells have true compassion for each other because they literally feel each other's pain.
         * Levin states that cells which are electrically coupled have a common identity which forces them to cooperate in achieving goals.
 Now think about how identity politics has been wielded by Deep State controlled media in recent elections and then consider how identity controls on collective intelligence scale from micro-organism to organism to macro-organism.
         * This is also very similar to [what Lyons describes in his this video](https://youtu.be/0Oo4ng6dWrQ?si=hre-3jXSljHzJpKY&t=890) where humans share each other's stress via the price system and so work together to find the best solution.
-        4. #### Who is my neighbor?
-Mac's morphogenesis and humanity's destiny hangs on this question.
+        #### Who Is My Neighbor?
+To Whom Do I Charge Interest?
+Mac's Morphogenesis (Humanity's Destiny) Hangs On This Question.
           * The [The Parable Of The Good Samaritan](https://johnshearing.github.io/bible_passages_where_jesus_speaks/#Who_Is_My_Neighbor_And_What_Do_You_Mean_By_Love) gives us another important insight about identity.
           * The lawyer asks Jesus, "And who is my neighbor?"
 In other words, "With whom do I identify with?" or "Who is also part of my body?" or "Who's pain besides my own do I feel?"
           * The Samaritans and the Jews had much animosity towards each other and these feelings were cultivated by the Romans in order to make both peoples easier to manage.
           * But Jesus tells of a Samaritan who feels compassion for an injured Jew and makes clear that we are to feel compassion and show mercy to anyone in need without any regard for group identity.
+          * Jesus and Muhammad both warned against usury and it is completely forbidden under Islamic law.
+          * In the Old Testament, God directly commands Jews not to lend at interest to poor Jews nor to any foreigners.
+            > Exodus 22:25 New International Version (God is speaking to Moses)
+            > * If you lend money to one of my people among you who is needy, do not treat it like a business deal; charge no interest.
+            > Leviticus 25:35-37 New International Version (God is speaking to Moses)
+            > * If any of your fellow Israelites become poor and are unable to support themselves among you, help them as you would a foreigner and stranger, so they can continue to live among you.
+            >  * Do not take interest or any profit from them, but fear your God, so that they may continue to live among you.
+            >  * You must not lend them money at interest or sell them food at a profit.
+          * #### Contrary to what God has instructed Moses to say, Moses allowed Jews to lend at interest to foreigners (Non-Jews) and forbad lending to any Jew.
+            > Deuteronomy 23:19-20 King James Version (Moses is speaking to his people, the Jews)
+            > * Thou shalt not lend upon usury to thy brother; usury of money, usury of victuals, usury of any thing that is lent upon usury:
+            > * Unto a stranger thou mayest lend upon usury; but unto thy brother thou shalt not lend upon usury: that the Lord thy God may bless thee in all that thou settest thine hand to in the land whither thou goest to possess it.
-           * Lending at interests is arguably the greatest cause of human suffering.
+          * Lending at interests is arguably the greatest cause of human suffering and the cause (identity) fits Levin's definition of cancer at the scale of macro-organism.
              * The Central Banks
                * [All Wars Are Bankers' Wars: Search X for 43 minute video](https://x.com/search?q=all%20wars%20are%20bankers%20wars&src=typed_query)
                * [All Wars Are Bankers' Wars: Search Rumble for 43 minute video](https://rumble.com/search/all?q=%22all%20wars%20are%20bankers%20wars%22)